CodingButter/KidzKoinz/ScopePlanning.md

         Parent can go to a registration or login page and use their email or google account to set up or their account on our app or to access the dashbaord

+  - Account Management

+        A Parent can:
+        Change passwords for their own account as well as child profiles they also can create or remove child profiles.

 - Household Store

       A Parent Can:
        Create a new store by navigating to the store page and selecting the plus/create store Button, Then they can title the store and assign children to the store.

-       The can then add products by clicking the plus/insert new product button and search a product by name within the newley created row.
+       They can then add products by clicking the plus/insert new product button and search a product by name within the newley created row.
 This will expand to show results and each result can expand to show details as well as be added to the store with a simple click on a plus button.

+       When adding a new product to the store they can choose to define an activity and assign a Koin Value this includes but is not limited to (play time,in app game time,other events)

        Once a product is added to the store the title, description, category and price in Koins can be modified.